neighborhood-watch-alarm/nwa/CONTRIBUTING.md

 This document includes guidelines for contributing to the NWA project.
 Feel free to propose changes to this document in a pull request.

-We recommend you gain familiarity with the project by setting up your own NWA system based on the guide on the [website](nwa-site.herokuapp.com).
-However, this is not a necessity, and the system can also be developed on with no hardware.
+We recommend you gain familiarity with the project by setting up your own NWA system based on installation guides on the [main site](nwa-site.herokuapp.com).
+This way, you have a setup to test the software on.
+However, this is not a necessity, and you can definitely still contribute with no hardware.
 Issues that require hardware are labeled with the 'hardware required' label.

 ### Important resources
 **Mailing list**: We would love to see you on our developer mailing list at **TBA**</br>